 Featured by USA Today as one of America’s top ten nostalgic promenades, the two-and-a-half-mile long, brick-lined pedestrian Hollywood Beach Broadwalk is the perfect pathway to enjoy the entertainment and beautiful natural surroundings of Hollywood Beach.
 A few of my favorite spots at Hollywood Beach are Nick’s Bar & Grill (great calamari and frozen drinks), Riptide Tiki Bar (located at the Riptide Hotel), Hollywood Beach Marriott Hotel (rent beach chairs and an umbrella for the day even if you aren’t staying at the hotel) and the DoubleTree by Hilton Hollywood Beach has an awesome infinity pool overlooking the intracoastal waterway.

 Frozen drinks at Nick’s Bar & Grill

-The Hollywood Trolley transports visitors and locals alike to/from Hollywood Beach and Downtown Hollywood.
-The trolley departs from over a dozen stops throughout Hollywood and costs $1 per ride/per person, children under 5 are free.
+The Sun Shuttle transports visitors and locals alike to/from Hollywood Beach and Downtown Hollywood.
+The shuttle departs from over a dozen stops throughout Hollywood and costs is free to ride.